CurryCature/AccentNav/README.md

-My name is Turja Das and I am an ICT student at KTH.
-Here is an E-Portfolio of our first main project of the Programme we are taking.
-Below you shall find everything related to the project and the app we made.

 AccentNav is the repository for the app we developed as a group.
 It is an ANDROID app that takes in any audio that you're saying and guesses your native language based on your accent when you're speaking English.
 You can record you own voice samples within the app to do this or you can upload pre recorded voice samples from your device.

 You have to simply open up the app, allow the required permissions, and hold the microphone icon to record.
 The longer you record, the more accurate of a result you will receive.
 Do note that there is a minimum recording duration of 5 seconds.